matteomalucchi/HiggsToFourLeptons-8tev/README.md

 >     -p, --parallel        disables running in parallel
 >     -n NWORKERS, --nWorkers NWORKERS        number of workers
 >     -l LOGLEVEL, --logLevel LOGLEVEL        integer representing the level of the logger: DEBUG=10, INFO = 20, WARNING = 30, ERROR = 40
->     -f FINALSTATE, --finalState FINALSTATE     comma separated list of the final states to analyse: FourMuons,FourElectrons,Two disables machine learning algorithm
+>     -f FINALSTATE, --finalState FINALSTATE      comma separated list of the final states to analyse: FourMuons,FourElectrons,TwoMuonsTwoElectrons
+>     -m, --ml              disables machine learning algorithm
 >     -a ALGORITHMMLVAR, --algorithmMLVar ALGORITHMMLVAR      name of the set of variables to be used in the ML algorithm defined 'variables_ml_def.py': tot, part, higgs
 >     -i, --invariantMassFit       disables fit of the Higgs mass
 >     -g, --graphPlots      disables the graphing of the distribution plots